-“an excellent legal mind and analytical skills” The Legal 500 2016
+“an excellent legal mind and analytical skills”.

 Although his more high profile litigation claims have primarily been on behalf of claimant employees, Peter is highly experienced in advising employer respondents in the tech, financial services and third sectors.

-Examples of Peter’s work include:
+Examples of Peter’s work includes

 - For Brexit whistleblower Shahmir Sanni, pursuing claims of whistleblowing detriment and discrimination on the basis of the client’s belief in the sanctity of British Democracy.
-The Taxpayers’ Alliance made a full and public concession of wrongdoing on all claims without the need for trial.
+The Taxpayers’ Alliance made a full and public concession of wrongdoing on all claims without the need for trial

 - In Bamieh v EULEX, acting for a British prosecutor seconded by the FCO, who had blown the whistle about serious and systemic corruption at the European Union Rule of Law Mission in Kosovo.
-A factually and legally complex claim that encompassed the territorial jurisdiction of the UK employment tribunals, the liability of seconding employers for the actions of workers against their colleagues and the immunities from suit of international organisations, Peter litigated the matter as far as the Court of Appeal.
+A factually and legally complex claim that encompassed the territorial jurisdiction of the UK employment tribunals, the liability of seconding employers for the actions of workers against their colleagues and the immunities from suit of international organisations, Peter litigated the matter as far as the Court of Appeal

 - Acting for the Appellant in the Employment Appeal Tribunal case of Ghumra v The Home Office, which confirmed the law on strike out and deposit orders in the Employment Tribunal.
-In Peter’s case Hartley v Foreign and Commonwealth Office Services, the EAT clarified the law of harassment on the grounds of disability.
+In Peter’s case Hartley v Foreign and Commonwealth Office Services, the EAT clarified the law of harassment on the grounds of disability

 - Acting for a range of NHS clinicians in NHS whistleblowing, MHPS, discrimination and job planning and contract negotiation.
-Other sectors he regularly advises clients in include financial services, tech, traditional and new media as well as local, central and supranational government.
+Other sectors he regularly advises clients in include financial services, tech, traditional and new media as well as local, central and supranational government

 - Working as the employment lawyer in a wider team of specialist lawyers in non-employment courts.
 In the judicial review brought against the review of the Junior Doctors’ contract in 2016, Peter was part of the team advising the junior doctor litigants.
-He also worked as part of the legal team assisting in the immediate aftermath of the Grenfell fire, advising survivors on their employment rights.
+He also worked as part of the legal team assisting in the immediate aftermath of the Grenfell fire, advising survivors on their employment rights

-Experience and qualifications -
+Experience and qualifications

 - Qualified in July 2007